7 Version control with Git

 To understand how incredibly powerful version control is, think about these questions:

-How many files of different versions of a manuscript or thesis do you have laying around after getting feedback from your supervisor or co-authors?
+• How many files of different versions of a scientific documents or thesis do you have laying around after getting feedback from your supervisor or co-authors?

-Have you ever wanted to experiment with your code or your manuscript and need to make a new file so that the original is not modified?
+• Have you ever wanted to experiment with your code or your report and need to make a new file so that the original is not modified?

 All these problems can be fixed by using formal version control!
 There are so many good reasons to use version control, especially in science: